Maxime-J/BLE-MIDI-Bridge/README.md

 -Sonar, a DAW which can use MIDI through UWP.\
 -MIDIberry, a bridge app available in Microsoft store.\
 -KORG BLE-MIDI driver, a proprietary driver often mentionned as working with non KORG products.\
--MidiListUWP\
+-MidiListUWP.

--Websites
+But in my experience, either it was:\

-That said, in my experience, either it was:\
+not fully working or not working at all, limited to one device in free version, not straightforward to use.\
-not fully working or not working at all, limited to one device in free version, not straightforward to use, limited in terms of MIDI/BLE-MIDI implementation.
+I'd like to mention FlexiBLE MIDI too, a tool which gave me the concept idea, but very limited in terms of BLE-MIDI/MIDI implementation.

 BLE-MIDI Bridge is a working alternative, with different limitations and advantages.

 ## About timing
-The first midi message of a received packet is sent as soon as possible\
+The first MIDI message of a received packet is sent as soon as possible\
 and the eventual following ones are sent respecting the timestamps.

 ## Libraries used